DigiBP/Team-Strawberries/README.md

 To uniquely identify each supplier and facilitate further processing, again a unique identifier called BKey (Business Key) for each supplier is created, by using a formula {{pi * random * 1000}}, assigning a unique value to each supplier entry.
 The token is then sent further, from where following processes are executed.

-### Send RFI & RFQ to Suppliers
+### 3. Send RFI Form to Suppliers

-- Describe more in detail the automation of the step.
+To properely evaluate if the supplier meets predifined criteria, more information is neede to be acquired from the supplier side.
+For that we created Requrst for Information (RFI) form.

+Furthermore, in order to connect the received and registred data with our created BPMN model in Camunda, business key needs to be defined, that generates a random number, which is unique for every input variable, so it could be correctly identified by the process.
+This helps to retain the data and recognize it within the different steps.

 ### Update supplier file